 Abarim Publications' online Biblical Hebrew Dictionary

-- מלוכה (meluka), meaning kingship or royalty.
+- The noun מלוכה (meluka), meaning kingship, royalty or kingly office.

-- מלכות (malkut), meaning sovereign power.
+- The noun מלכות (malkut), meaning royalty, sovereign power, realm or reign.

-- ממלכות (mamlakut), also meaning sovereignty.
+- The noun ממלכות (mamlakut), also meaning sovereignty.